EENI Global Business School

 1. Switzerland as a member of the EFTA has trade agreements with Mexico, Egypt, the SACU, Bosnia and Herzegovina, etc

-3. Japan-Switzerland FTA
+3. Japan-Switzerland Agreement

-4. Faroe Islands-Switzerland FTA
+4. Faroe Islands-Switzerland Agreement

 5. UK-Switzerland-Liechtenstein Trade Agreement